wbmattis2/digital-response-generator/README.md

 ## Purpose

 Generates a directory of member programs by combining uploaded static pages with data retrieved from Neon CRM database.
+Automates process of retrieving and inserting data about member organizations from the Neon database.

 ## How to Use